-Our Electrical and electronic engineering scheme for graduates
+Our electrical and electronic engineering scheme for graduates

 Who you are

 You’re a logical thinker who’s adept at finding creative solutions to challenging problems.
 Resourceful and hardworking, you’re comfortable managing your own time to ensure you get the job done.
 Using your strong interpersonal skills, you’re able to build relationships with colleagues, suppliers and customers.
-You're flexible and don’t mind traveling to attend training opportunities at various locations to develop your personal skill set.
+You're flexible and don’t mind travelling to attend training opportunities at various locations to develop your personal skill set.

 How long is the scheme?

 Two years on the programme itself with a further year of monitored support.